JonssonJohanna/first-project/README.md

 # First php project

-This is our first individual assignment where the purpose was to create a website of our choice with php, css and html.
-I decided to create i music page for a band called Gunno, a yet not very well known band.
+This is our first individual assignment, the purpose was to create a website of our choice with php, css and html.
+I decided to create a music page for a band called Gunno, a yet not very well known band.
 It includes album covers, link to upcoming music and a made upp concert.

 # The project uses the following functionality